yuriever/Yurie-Algebra/Kernel/Usage.md

 * `#!wl operatorExp` - exponential of the operator truncated at the given order.

 * `#!wl operatorSeparate` - separate scalars and operators in the given linear expression.

+* `#!wl scalarSimplify` - simplify the scalar part of the expression.